 Businesses below the threshold can voluntarily register if it benefits them (for example, to recover input VAT on large purchases).
 Businesses above the threshold must register and charge VAT or face penalties.

-Digital Services VAT in Africa
+How Does Digital Services VAT Work in Africa?

 A growing number of African countries now tax digital services, targeting platforms like Netflix, Spotify, Google, and other international providers.
 This is a major shift and affects consumers and businesses alike.